lino-framework/lino/docs/community.rst

 This is the time for pionieers to join us!

-Lino is :doc:`published under the GPL </about/why_gpl>` because we want to make sure that our voluntary work will always belong to the general public and never be misused by some proprietary organisation.
+Lino is :doc:`published under the GPL </about/why_gpl>` because we want to make sure that our invested work will always belong to the general public and never be misused by some proprietary organisation.